pocc/tshark.dev/content/analyze/packet_hunting/tshark_analysis.md

 draft: false
 ---

-Wireshark is like Google Maps.
-While you could look at the entire world, Maps is useful when you zoom into the streets in your town.
-Maps is also useful because you can read the words on the screen and understand that roads take you from point A to point B.

-If you open Wireshark and start capturing, you will __ALL__ of the traffic your machine sees.
-This is like looking at the most zoomed out version of Google Maps: The lack of context makes the information less useful.
-If you know what you're looking for (like directions to a street address), then Wireshark can help you.
-Filter traffic with protocol names and values to arrive at your destination!
+If you open Wireshark and start capturing, you will see __ALL__ of the traffic your machine sees.
+Looking for packets without a filter is like trying to find your friend's place by driving around with a picture of his house.
+If you know what you're looking for (like a street address), then Wireshark can help you find traffic faster.
+When you start your capture journey, you should know what you are looking for, generally speaking.

-To summarize:

-- You need to know what you are looking for
-- You need understand the relevant protocols.
+You also need to understand the operations of relevant protocols.
+If you don't understand how protocols work, you won't understand why they break.
 If you are analyzing an [Monitor-Mode](https://wiki.wireshark.org/CaptureSetup/WLAN) pcap, make sure you understand [802.11 association](https://mrncciew.com/2014/10/27/cwap-802-11-probe-requestresponse/).